World Leaders Warn Against Nationalism At World War I Remembrance Ceremony

 Watch our live coverage here 🔽🔽https://t.co/u9ano6yR14 pic.twitter.com/OE5GbMlqvw

-Putin greeted Trump with a thumbs up at the ceremony.
-According to the Associated Press, Putin told Russian broadcaster RT he didn't speak with President Trump in Paris, but said the two will meet on the sidelines of the Group of 20 summit in Argentina later this month.
+Putin greeted Trump with a thumbs-up at the ceremony.
+According to The Associated Press, Putin told Russian broadcaster RT that he didn't speak with Trump in Paris but said the two will meet on the sidelines of the Group of 20 summit in Argentina later this month.

 Putin said he and Trump decided "not to interrupt the schedule" of the World War I events with a separate meeting.